top of page

 WHAT DOES THE PROCESS OF SSP LOOK LIKE?

-SSP is intended to be used as an additional form of therapy, not as the primary method of therapy.
-It works great when used as a complement to the types of therapies the individual is already engaged in.
-The Safe and Sound Protocol involves a total of five hours of specially processed music that is
+SSP is intended to be used as an additional form of therapy, not as the primary treatment method.
+It works great to complement the therapies the individual is already engaged in.
+The Safe and Sound Protocol involves five hours of specially processed music that is titrated over time based on individual tolerance.

-During your session you will be attended, guided, supported ,and educated by Dr. Rinde.
-He will help monitor your response , assess your readiness, and titrate your level of intervention.
-He may also incorporate other nervous system balancing components such as breathing exercises, vagal stimulation, myofascial muscle release to the head, neck, spinal column, and lower back, stretches, and meditations.
+He may incorporate other nervous system balancing components such as breathing exercises, vagal stimulation, myofascial muscle release, bodywork, head, neck, spinal column, and lower back, stretches, and meditations, whether in-person or remote.

-But the core of the process is the SSP.
+However, the core of the process is the SSP.

 SSP Connect